LostInDarkMath/pedantic-python-decorators/README.md

 Use it like mentioned above.
 Happy coding!

 ## Dependencies
-Outside the Python standard library, the followings dependencies are used:
+Outside the Python standard library, the following dependencies are used:
 - [Docstring-Parser](https://github.com/rr-/docstring_parser) (Version 0.7.2, requires Python 3.6 or later)

 Created with Python 3.8.5.
 [It works with Python 3.6 or newer.](https://travis-ci.com/github/LostInDarkMath/PythonHelpers)